softmachineslab/LCE_printing_demos/README.md

 To run the display code, you can follow [this tutorial](https://pythonforundergradengineers.com/python-arduino-potentiometer.html).
 It makes use of the `tkinter` Python library to capture and display the information from the serial monitor.

 If you want to change the message, you can directly edit the message in the `IR_Morse.ino` file.

+### LCE Crawler Demonstration Code

+See Figure S6 for the circuitry.
+Photo-resistors can be puchased from [Adafruit](https://www.adafruit.com/product/161).